Reformation Tour

 B

-After a local church service we will enjoy a guided walking city tour of Zurich and then drive via Gruyere with picture postcard scenery along the way to Geneva, where we can explore the old town to find some local eateries.
+We will enjoy a guided walking city tour of Zürich and then drive via Gruyère with picture postcard scenery along the way to Geneva, where we can explore the old town to find some local eateries.

 HOTEL: Mercure Annemasse, Geneva